rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

    .. _solution file: _static/officeChoice.xml1BYyGVwV866hSNZoSolution.html

-Here, we find confirmed that alternative *D* appears to be the most convincing best choice candidate.
-Yet, what about alternative *G*? the other good compromise we have noticed from the performance heatmap above.
+Here, we find confirmed that alternative *D*, indeed, appears to be the most convincing best choice candidate.
+Yet, what about alternative *G*, the other good compromise best choice we have noticed from the performance heatmap shown above?

 Ranking the potential decision alternatives ...........................................